Djsurry/music-downloader/README.md

 2. Search Query
     - You can also enter a search, such as `forever drake`.
 This will take the top result
-    - Anything that doesnt match the url format will be treated as a search query
+    - Anything that doesnt match the url format will be treated as a search query The file will be downloaded and moved the the directory specified in the `MUSIC` env variable.
+Then it will show up in spotify to be added to playlists

+## Troubleshootting
+1. Make sure url is legitamate.
+Use a web browser to check
+2. Make sure your env varible is exported correctly, try `echo $MUSIC` and make sure its what you want
+3. Refresh spotify local files by disabling your folder and re enabling it in `Settings -> Local Files`